Great Group Reads

 Carolyn Martin spent years as a volunteer parent and paid assistant in the Lake Washington School District with emphasis on reading and Explore Art programs.
 She now spends her time volunteering with nonprofits, such as P.E.O. and Assistance League of the Eastside, in an effort to improve conditions for women and children.
 She is a member of the WNBA-Seattle Chapter and is in two reading groups.

-Elissa Pugh-Arguello is a writer and former bookseller with a master's degree in English and Creative Writing.
+Elissa Pugh-Arguello is a writer and former bookseller with a master’s degree in English and Creative Writing.
 She teaches ESL to Sudanese women through the Southern Sudanese Youth Connection.
 Elissa is also an early childhood educator and adjunct instructor of English.
 She is a member of three reading groups and blogs about a little bit of everything at Green Moon Rising.
-Elissa is a member of the WNBA-Nashville Chapter, and is excited to be part of the Great Group Reads Selection Committee for the second year.
+Elissa is a member of the WNBA-Nashville Chapter, and is excited to be part of the Great Group Reads Selection Committee for the third year.

 Lois Van Stipdonk is a past president of the Detroit Chapter of WNBA and past National Secretary of the WNBA.
 She is the retired director of the Wayne (MI) Public Library and presently serves as a trustee of The Library Network, the library cooperative serving most of southeast Michigan.
 She enjoys reading many types of books and belongs to two reading groups.